RecordsKeeper/multichain/docs/source/miningmac.rst

 This command will initialize your node.

-And, if you want your connection to remain active as a background process then run this command:
+And, if you want your connection to remain active as a background process, then run this command:

 **RecordsKeeper Testnet**